palankai/xadrpy/README.rst

 I M P O R T A N T
 -----------------
-This is a development version of `xadrpy`.
-It may contains bugs...
+*This is a development version of `xadrpy`.
+It may contains bugs.
+This is not a product ready solution.*

 Setup
 -----